Contraceptive and Women’s Health Procedures (1-Day) Course Description

 Contraceptive and Women’s Health Procedures is a one-day course.

-This CME course includes a didactic review of underlying disease processes, patient selection, management of complications and hands-on practice of contraception, endometrial biopsy, no-scalpel/no-needle vasectomy and office treatment of hemorrhoids.
-NPI provides the necessary equipment and anatomic models with the goal of preparing the learner to perform these techniques in their own practice at the completion of the course.
-The course is designed in such a way that the material is easily learned in the classroom setting, with topics selected specifically for the primary care setting.
+This CME course includes a didactic review of underlying disease processes, patient selection, management of complications, and hands-on practice of contraception, endometrial biopsy, and oral contraception.
+NPI provides the necessary equipment and anatomic models to prepare the learner to perform these techniques in their own practice at the completion of the course.
+The course is designed so that the material is easily learned in the classroom setting, with topics selected specifically for the primary care setting.

 Contraceptive Implant: The contraceptive implant is a long-acting reversible contraceptive.
 The implant contains the progestin etonogestrel and is subdermally implanted into the arm.
 The course will discuss the insertion and removal of the implant.
-Indications, contraindications, benefits and complications will be discussed.
+Indications, contraindications, benefits, and complications will be discussed.
+Participants will practice the insertion technique on a plastic arm model with the manufacturer's insertion simulators.

-IUD: With proper patient selection, lUD’s are safe, cost-effective, and easily inserted.
-Studies show they prevent conception which makes them more acceptable to patient and physician alike.
-Reviews indicate they are often inappropriately overlooked as a contraceptive choice.
+IUD: With proper patient selection, lUDs are safe, cost-effective, and easily inserted.
+Studies show they prevent conception, which makes them more acceptable to patients and physicians alike.
+Reviews indicate they are often overlooked as a contraceptive choice.
 The levonorgestrel-releasing IUD is also indicated to treat hypermenorrhea.
-IUD’s are approved for 5-10 years of continual use.
+IUDs are approved for 3-10 years of continual use.
 Experts feel they are underused.
-This course will discuss insertion, removal, indications, contraindications, benefits and side effects.
+This course will discuss insertion, removal, indications, contraindications, benefits, and side effects.
+Participants will practice insertion techniques on plastic models from the manufacturers.